 Course overviewPeople Practice (HR) City of Bristol College

-This one year, entry-level qualification is perfect for those wishing to pursue or develop their career in HR.
+This one year, entry-level qualification is perfect for students who want to pursue or develop their career in HR.

 Who is this course for?

 This qualification introduces the learner to a wide range of relevant knowledge and expertise in people practice.
-It is suited to individuals who are aspiring to or embarking on a career in people practice, or who are already in a people practice role and want to develop their knowledge.
+It is suited to individuals who:

 What you'll learn

-Students will build their confidence and expertise in HR with the aim of being able to contribute to colleagues, customers and the organisation; supporting change and driving impact, to create immediate and short-term value.
+The course will develop learners’ knowledge and skills and inspire them to undertake tactical tasks that deliver benefit.
+Learners will build their confidence and expertise with the aim of being able to contribute to colleagues, customers and the organisation; supporting change and driving impact, to create immediate and short-term value.
 Modules that you will study are Business Culture, Core Behaviours, Analytics and the Essentials of People Practice.

 Course entry requirements

-Although there are no formal entry qualifications, you will need to have a good standard of spoken and written English and be able to read, interpret text and take notes.
+Although there are no formal entry qualifications, you will need to have a good standard of spoken and written English and be able to read and interpret text and take notes.
 Prospective learners whose first language is not English must demonstrate a high standard of both spoken and written English to register onto a CIPD qualification.
-Acceptable assessment tools of assessing the English Language ability of prospective students are detailed below.
+Acceptable assessment tools of assessing the English Language ability of prospective learners are detailed below.
 All assessments must have been taken within the last two years.